tonethar/IGME-330-Fall-2021/weekly/week-01A-notes.md

 Welcome to the course!

 ## I. Overview
 Welcome to IGME-330 *Rich Media Web Application Development I*.
 In this "creative coding" course you will be building on top of IGME-230/235 and constructing compelling interactive experiences that can be viewed over the web.
-You will also be learning about how to build more robust and modular web software by utilizing more features of JavaScript ES6, and MVVM frameworks such as Vue.js
+You will also be learning about how to build more robust and modular web software by utilizing more features of JavaScript ES6, Web Components, CSS frameworks such as Bulma, and MVVM frameworks such as Vue.js

 <hr>